michealap/scheduler/README.md

 - Axios
 - Storybook, Webpack Dev Server, Jest, Testing Library
 - The Scheduler client application created using Create React App.
+- Express is the basis for the Scheduler API server application => https://github.com/michealap/scheduler-api
+- Optional: For a test scheduler(2 days), use command ```npm run test:server ``` otherwise ```npm start```
-- Express is the basis for the Scheduler API server application => https://github.com/michealap/scheduler-api Both servers run concurrently; requests are proxied from the Webpack development server to the API server.
+- Both servers run concurrently; requests are proxied from the Webpack development server to the API server.

 ## Setup